Life Insurance for Non US Residents & Foreign Nationals

 Are you looking to find information about life insurance for non-U.S. residents?
 If so, you are in the right place.

-Many of our 15,000 visitors per month are Non-U.S. Residents, visiting from India, Australia, England, and other countries in Europe primarily, I suppose because these are the English speaking countries.
+Many of our 30,000 visitors per month are non-U.S. residents, visiting from India, Australia, England, and other countries in Europe primarily.
+I assume because these are English speaking countries.